 - Security deposits and one month’s rent (some landlords require a security deposit and two month’s rent).

-- Cab and/or bus fares.
+- Cab or bus fares.

 - Food and accommodations while you are looking.

-- Change for parking and/or pay phones.
+- Change for parking.

-Paper, Pens, or Pencils
+Paper, Pens or Pencils

 Off-Campus Housing List